 You might think about the fact that all the DNA samples, be they human or otherwise, are not chosen from any political, racial, economic or religious criteria, merely from the fact that all of the participants were interested in becoming a part of this art project.
 In a way, when they see one of the sculpts, they’re seeing a part of themselves.

+If you walk into a gallery, you look at the exhibition and take in whatever meaning it has for you.
+How long is it before it’s yesterday’s thoughts and nothing more than a half-remembered moment.
+This is different.
+By taking and storing the DNA samples, our volunteers are entering into a contract with the art piece itself, and they become part of the expression and meaning that others interpret.
 It might occur to you that humanity might not make it in the future because of pollution or war, but if the DNA samples should be found by science, and all the participants were recreated, maybe the genes of art lovers wouldn't be the worst building material for a new human race.
 If people see, they will always want to interpret what it means, and what better way is there to express their thoughts so it has meaning for others as well.